sharmaeklavya2/notes-source/src/telugu/grammar/03-verbs.md

 #### Other Verbs

+There are two ways to conjugate the simple past tense.
+Method 1 is understood everywhere.
+Sometimes method 2 is used in spoken Telangana Telugu.

+**Method 1**:

 Simple past tense conjugation rule for verbs other than ఉండు (actually this works for ఉండు too, depending on dialect and context):